 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

-Child Poverty N/A

-Other groups relevant to this proposal Positive/Negative As a large percentage of people attending day services for carer relief, careful consideration will be made concerning the needs of carers in the review of day activities.
+Child Poverty N/A Other groups relevant to this proposal Positive/ Negative As a large percentage of people attending day services for carer relief, careful consideration will be made concerning the needs of carers in the review of day activities.
 As some people have been attending day services for some years, any change may be difficult.
 Any planned changes need to be carefully planned to ensure that the needs of carers continue to be met.
-Full EIA to be completed
+Full EIA to be completed ive impacts identified across your service are ce areas?
+Please explain what these might be • • Cumulative impacts

-ea from proposals in other departments OR

-Cumulative impacts

-Service Area Adult Social Care (Provider Services) Budget Ref.
-EIA 16 Head of Service Karin Divall Karin Divall Budget Proposal Briefly and simp ly explain what budget changes are proposed i.
-To identify alterna tive models for service delivery for elements of F Provider Services S. Highlight the ma avoided Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided Summary of impacts The preferred model of future service delivery is not yet known.
-As with Learning Development Accommod (EIA no. 11) a full EIA will be used to understand the impact of different options and models and will infor decision making process at committee. d on the following 'protected characteristics' • Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts? negative impacts As we develop the options for future service delivery models we will consider the equalities impacts including an EIA to use as a basis for carrying out stakeholder consultation.
-Complete all three columns for each group Age Yes Provider Services deliver services for older people.
+Service Area Adult Social Card Budget Ref.
+EIA 16 Head of Service Karin Divall Karin Divall Budget Proposal ly explain what budget changes are proposed To identify alterna tive models for service delivery for elements of F Provider Services S. Highlight the ma avoided in / most significant potential impacts which will need to be removed, mitigated or Summary of impacts The preferred model of future service delivery is not yet known.
+As with Learning Development Accommodation (EIA no. 11) a full EIA will be used to understand the impact of different options and models and will inform the decision making process at committee.
+Impacts identified on the following 'protected characteristics': age, disability.
+Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts? negative impacts As we develop the options for future service delivery models we will consider the equalities impacts including producing an EIA to use as a basis for carrying out stakeholder consultation.
+Complete all three colu Complete all three columns for each group Age Yes Provider Services deliver services for older people.
 Until the preferred model has been decided it is not possible to say whether there will be positive or negative impacts on older people Full EIA will be required